 It may seem impossible to force a cat to drink.
 Fortunately, though, there are a number of tricks you can use prevent problems when administering oral medications to cats:

-Use a small 1cc syringe filled with either plain water or low-salt broth.
+- Follow Pilling With Liquid: Use a small 1 cc syringe filled with either plain water or low-salt broth.
 Dr. Lisa Pierson recommends approaching the cat from the back or side, rather than front-on.
 She also advises keeping the cat's head level rather than tipped back, to facilitate swallowing.

-Some pharmacies will compound medications into flavored liquid doses, which are both easier to swallow, and a lot tastier than pills.
-Your veterinarian may work with a compounding pharmacy, a "regular" pharmacy may have flavors for pets, or you can find them readily on the Net.
-For a year now, I have used liquid compounded medicine for my Jaspurr, who is hyperthyroid.
-It just isn't worth the stress on both of us to try to give him pills.
+- Compounded Flavored Meds: Some pharmacies will compound medications into flavored liquid doses, which are both easier to swallow, and a lot tastier than pills.
+Your veterinarian may work with a compounding pharmacy, a "regular" pharmacy may have flavors for pets, or you can find them readily online.